niemtec/mind-graph/atoms/pain.md

 Psychological pain is often linked to [[emotions]] and the results of biochemical interactions in the [[brain]].
 It can also be brought about by various mental disorders or mental phenomena.

-> A lasting, unsustainable, and unpleasant feeling resulting from negative appraisal of an inability or deficiency of the self.[^2]
+> "A lasting, unsustainable, and unpleasant feeling resulting from negative appraisal of an inability or deficiency of the self."[^2]

 [^1]:  Wille RSG.
 [On the capacity to endure psychic pain](doi:10.1080/01062301.2011.10592880.http://www.pep-web.org/document.php?id=spr.034.0023a).
 The Scandinavian Psychoanalytic Review.
 2011;34:23–30.